 State Penalties for Possession of Heroin and Ecstasy

 Possession of even a small amount of heroin or ecstasy for personal use is a serious offense.
-The Florida Statutes provide severe penalties:
+The Florida Statutes provide severe penalties, including:

 - Simple possession (less than 10 grams) of heroin or ecstasy — A felony of the third degree punishable by up to five years in state prison and a maximum fine of $5,000

 - Simple possession within 1,000 feet of a school — A felony of the first degree, carrying a mandatory minimum of three years in prison

 - Possession of more than 10 grams — A felony of the first degree, carrying a mandatory minimum of three years in prison, but punishable by up to 30 years in prison

 Defendants can also lose a vehicle or real estate to civil forfeiture if law enforcement concludes it was used to facilitate the criminal activity.
 The law is so severe that even if you have trace amounts, such as residue in a pill bottle, you could be sentenced to prison for five years.
 Conviction also comes with the loss of driver’s license for two years, and even if you are granted parole, you will be unable to drive until that two-year period expires.

 The state often allows fist offenders to enter the Pre-Trial Intervention program, which withholds adjudication.
 When that option is not available, we can sometimes negotiate probation or a community control sentence in lieu of jail.